statechannels/statechannels/packages/wallet/notes/protocol-conventions.md

 <a name="actions"></a>

 Define an interface and constructor function for each action in the state machine diagram.
-For a protocol named `my-protocol`, the `type` property should be a string formatted as `ENGINE.MY_PROTOCOL.ACTION_TYPE`.
+For a protocol named `my-protocol`, the `type` property should be a string formatted as `WALLET.MY_PROTOCOL.ACTION_TYPE`.
 Pre-existing actions (e.g. from the communication module), may be imported if required.
 Also define the exported `NonTerminalMyProtocolAction` and `MyProtocolAction` union types as well as an `isMyProtocolAction` type guard.
 If a top level protocol, add `MyProtocolAction` to the `ProtocolAction` union (and make a corresponding change to the type guard).
 Otherwise, add `MyProtocolAction` to the `ParentProtocolAction` union (and it will thereby be included as a `ProtocolAction`).
 See the [Protocol Hierachy Diagram](./index.md#hierarchy).

 Actions should have a `processId` property.